 On November 6, 2003, Enron Corporation commenced a proceeding in the United States Bankruptcy Court for the Southern District of New York.
 On December 1, 2003, Enron filed an amended complaint to add the Company as a defendant in such proceeding.
 The amended complaint alleges that transfers made by Enron in satisfaction of obligations it had under commercial paper are recoverable as preferential transfers and fraudulent transfers and are subject to avoidance under the United States Bankruptcy Code.
 It is alleged that payments made in premature satisfaction of obligations under commercial paper totaling approximately \$20 million are recoverable from J.P.
 Morgan Securities, Inc., Fleet Capital Markets, Fleet National Bank and/or the Company.
 The Company sold \$20 million of Enron commercial paper to Fleet and did not enter into any direct transactions with Enron.
 The Company filed a motion to dismiss the adversary proceeding.
-The motion to dismiss was argued at a hearing on September 21, 2004.
-The court took the matter under advisement and the Company is awaiting a decision.
+The motion to dismiss was denied by order dated June 30, 2005.
 The Company intends to vigorously defend against these claims.
 Although the Company believes it has meritorious defenses to the asserted claims, it is unable at this time to predict the outcome of this proceeding.